swiftlang/swift-evolution/proposals/nnnn-distributed-actors.md

 }
 /* === end of synthesized === */
 ```

-> **WORK IN PROGRESS NOTE:** Depending on how Kavon's idea on separate Decls for remote/local goes, we could instead just emit the remote call in the remote actor decl.
-We would avoid this if/else on calls then entirely at the cost of more emitted decls.

 So, invocations on a distributed actor implicitly perform this check and dispatch either to the local, or `_remote` function.
 The `_remote_<function-name>` is also synthesized by default, and is a **dynamic function**, which means that it may be _dynamically replaced_ at build time.